 Mohan is a family physician, film and TV aficionado, a keen bibliophile and an eclectic scribbler.

-The Eldest of the daughters was named Helen Lyndon Goff and was known to everyone simply as 'Lyndon'.
-A strong willed, passionate young thing she was close to her parents and her two little sisters.
+The eldest of the daughters was named Helen Lyndon Goff and was known to everyone simply as 'Lyndon.'
+A strong-willed, passionate young thing, she was close to her parents and her two little sisters.
 Travers Goff liked a drink.
 It wasn't a habit favored by his employers.
 That unfortunately didn't stop him from drinking more and more.
-He paid a heavy penalty when the bank demoted him from Manager to a bank clerk.
+He paid a heavy penalty when the bank demoted him from manager to bank clerk.
 This was a time of economic crisis and recession.
 Banks were foreclosing loans and making their employees redundant.
 The excesses of the old century gave way to the realities of the new.
 The Boom days were over.

-What he used to do for fun, Travers started to drink out of self pity and fear of failure. in 1907 Travers, still only in his forties, died from a life unfulfilled from alcoholism, high fever and a broken heart as he feared a further demotion.
-Travers left his wife the three daughters destitute for at the same time, his wife's inheritance held in Queensland National Bank was also lost as the bank went insolvent.
+What he used to do for fun, Travers started to drink out of self-pity and fear of failure. in 1907 Travers, still only in his forties, died from a life unfulfilled from alcoholism, high fever and a broken heart as he feared a further demotion.
+Travers left his wife and three daughters destitute for at the same time, his wife's inheritance held in Queensland National Bank was also lost as the bank went insolvent.

-The centuries maybe different but the background of this story is the all too familiar financial meltdown creating havoc in people lives.
-As it has done in the recent years.
+The centuries may be different, but the background of this story is the all too familiar financial meltdown creating havoc in people's lives, as it has done in recent years.